 Mainstream FE providers and school and academy sixth forms, like mainstream schools pre 16, are expected to contribute the first £6,000 to the cost of additional support provision required by a High Needs pupil or student (element 2), in addition to the mainstream per-student funding (element 1) received for each high need student.
-This funding is provided by the ESFA.
+This funding is provided directly by the ESFA after 'topslicing' the DSG.